aappleby/metron/docs/TemporalLogic.md

+# Temporal Logic, Code Tracing, and Weird State Machines

+## Disclaimer

+I am not a computer scientist, I cannot tell you why a monad is a 'monoid in the category of endofunctors', I am literally making all of this up as I go along.

+That said, it seems to work pretty well.

+---

 Suppose we have a plain, unannotated C++ program and we want to determine if a trivial translation of that program into Verilog will work correctly.
 We can assume that our source file is valid C++ - syntax-checking is out of scope for now.
 If some operation has similar syntax but different semantics in the two languages, our program will likely break.

 For example, we can take this class